 Trucking companies must also have records of these inspections and maintenance requirements, which will show when the company last conducted those specific inspections.
 Keeping up with those inspections and the associated regulations can present challenges, since those vehicles must remain in good repair at all times to reduce the risk of an accident on the road.

 A trucking company or truck driver that fails to adhere to FMCSA requirements for big truck use on the roads can face serious penalties, particularly if those acts of negligence cause a serious accident.
-If you suffered injuries in a truck accident, contact an experienced truck accident attorney as soon as possible to learn more about your right to compensation.
+If you suffered injuries in a truck accident, contact an experienced truck accident attorney in Nevada as soon as possible to learn more about your right to compensation.

 Benson & Bingham Accident Injury Lawyers